internetAaron/internetAaron/README.md

 # Values that are Important to Me

 I’ve grown a lot through my life experiences and my career.
-Some of what you’ll read below have been engrained in me since I was a kid.
+Some of what you’ll read below have been ingrained in me since I was a kid.
 Other principles are things I’ve learned along the way.

 ### Transparency

 Leading through transparency is the only way I know how to lead.
-It builds psychological safety for those I work with, improves alignment, trust, and helps everyone do their job better.
+It builds psychological safety for those I work with, improves alignment, and trust, and helps everyone do their job better.
 There are certainly moments to withhold information but only for specific reasons.

 ### Kindness